expr-lang/expr/docs/Getting-Started.md

 	env := map[string]interface{}{
 		"greet":   "Hello, %v!",
 		"names":   []string{"world", "you"},
-		"sprintf": fmt.Sprintf, // You can pass any functions.
+		"sprintf": fmt.Sprintf, // Use any functions.
 	}

 	code := `sprintf(greet, names[0])`

-	// Compile code into bytecode.
-This step can be done once and program may be reused.
+	// Compile the code into a bytecode.
+This step can be done once
-	// Specify environment for type check.
-	program, err := expr.Compile(code, expr.Env(env))
+	// and program may be reused.
+Specify an environment for type check. program, err := expr.Compile(code, expr.Env(env))
 	if err != nil {
 		panic(err)